Statement of Purpose (1966)

 Author: Thorstein Veblen was born in Cato, Wisconsin on July 30, 1857.
 He spent the majority of his childhood working on his family farm as part of a Norwegian immigrant farming community.
 His parents stressed hard work and education, an emphasis that would factor into his disgust for conspicuous consumption.
 Veblen studied and worked at several universities including Johns Hopkins, Yale, and Cornell.
 Veblen wrote The theory of the Leisure Class when he was in his early forties.… Read the rest here

 Condorcet, in his Sketch for a Historical Picture of the Progress of the Human Mind, argued that mankind progressed at a continuous rate toward perfection.
 His philosophy for perfection was guided by his own reason and science.
 Condorcet was adverse toward religion and believed that reason was the sole basis for man’s ability to progress, become virtuous, and better society.
-He saw man’s ability to be limitless and unconstrained by nature, and concluded, “that this perfectibility of man is truly indefinite.”
-He observed that society had gone through many stages and periods of error and false theories regarding the rights of man.… Read the rest here
+He saw man’s ability to be limitless and unconstrained by nature, and concluded, “that this perfectibility of man is truly indefinite.”… Read the rest here

 In Comte de Saint-Simon’s The Incoherence and Disorder of Industry, Saint-Simon disapproves and criticizes laissez-faire capitalism for its brutal competitive nature.
 He views industrialists as self-centered and vain.
 He claims, “the industrialist is very little concerned about society’s interests.”
 Saint-Simon has a Hobbesian view on the Industrial Revolution.
 He suggests that when two men pursue the same career, they inevitably become enemies; their lives become nasty, short, and brutish as they seek glory over each other’s career.… Read the rest here